roocs/roocs-utils/docs/configuration.rst

     max_duration = 04:00:00
     # job queue on LOTUS
     job_queue = short-serial
-    # number of datasets to process in one batch - fewer batches is better as it prevents "Exception: Could not obtain file lock
+    # number of datasets to process in one batch - fewer batches is better as it prevents "Exception: Could not obtain file lock" error
     n_per_batch = 750